Study Abroad in Santiago with IFSA

 Activities

-• City-as-Text: We will use the city of Santiago as the frame to understand socioeconomic aspects of the city, urban sprawl, and the transportation network system.
+• City-as-Text: The city of Santiago will be used as the frame to understand the history and socioeconomic aspects of a port city, including the transportation system and street art.

 Excursions